 Variational autoencoder that learns latent features in handwriting.

-This is a neural network that encodes 28×28 images of handwritten characters in a 6-dimensional latent space using unsupervised learning.
-It consists of two parts: an encoder network that puts the input through several convolutional and downsampling layers to extract latent variables, and a decoder network that takes latent variables and a label to reconstruct the original image, minimizing mean squared error.
-After adding some trained Gaussian noise to the latent space, the result is sometimes called a conditional variational autoencoder.
+This is a neural network that encodes 28×28 images of handwritten characters in a 6-dimensional latent space using deep learning.
+It consists of two parts: an encoder block that puts the input through several convolutional and downsampling layers to extract latent variables, and a decoder block that takes latent variables and a label to reconstruct the original image, minimizing mean squared error.
+During the training process, we add some Gaussian noise to the latent space, which is the so-called "reparameterization trick" of a variational autoencoder.

 I implemented the model in Keras and trained it on a dataset of over 400,000 handwritten characters.
-You can see the results in the web demo below, which stitches the outputs together on a canvas.
-Without any prior knowledge, we can isolate the six most important distinguishing characteristics of a person's handwriting.
-You could use this to copy anyone's writing style given a sample!
+You can see the results in the web demo below, which stitches the outputs together onto a canvas.
+Without any prior knowledge, the model is able to isolate six of the most important characteristics in human handwriting.

 Estimation Markets July 2018